What Are The Main Components Of A UPS System?

 Static Bypass Switch

 This component is a safeguard in case there’s a failure within the UPS system.
-In the event of a UPS failure or fault, the static switch automatically connects the load to the mains supply, bypassing the rectifier, batteries, and inverter.
+In the event of a UPS fault, the static bypass switch automatically connects the load to the mains supply, bypassing the rectifier, batteries, and inverter.

-Depending on the size and type of UPS, there are several other components that may be included in a UPS system, including External Maintenance Bypass, which enables the UPS to be removed and/or replaced without interrupting the load, Transient Volt Surge Suppressors (TVSS), and Simple Network Management Protocol (SNMP)-compliant monitoring and communications applications.
+In addition, there are also components such as an External Maintenance Bypass, which enables the UPS to be removed and/or replaced without interrupting the load, Transient Volt Surge Suppressors (TVSS), and Simple Network Management Protocol (SNMP)-compliant monitoring and communications applications.

 Learn more about how uninterruptible power supply systems work with this handy ‘UPS Basics’ video: